abidijesser/MERN-Project-Manager/README.md

-# Project Management System
+Project Management System

-This project is a comprehensive **Project Management System** designed to streamline task management, resource allocation, and team collaboration.
-It includes a **client-side application**, an **admin panel**, and a **server-side API** to provide a seamless experience for managing projects, tasks, and resources.
+This project is a comprehensive Project Management System designed to streamline task management, resource allocation, and team collaboration.
+It includes a client-side application, an admin panel, and a server-side API to provide a seamless experience for managing projects, tasks, and resources.

 ---